-Section 1: The Science of Human Life Value (HLV) Calculations
+What Is The Science of Human Life Value (HLV) Calculations?

-• **Economic Capitalization:** HLV treats an individual's future earning capacity as a capital asset, discounting future income streams back to present value.
+• Economic Capitalization: HLV essentially treats your future earning capacity as a capital asset.
+It calculates your future income streams and discounts them back to their present value today.

-• **Family income Maintenance:** Structuring coverage to replace the net economic contribution of the breadwinner to the family unit.
+• Family Income Maintenance: The entire goal here is structuring coverage to perfectly replace the net economic contribution you bring to your family.

-Section 2: Mathematical Derivation of HLV Present Value
+How Does Mathematical Derivation of HLV Present Value Work?

-The Human Life Value is calculated by discounting the net annual economic contribution (annual salary minus personal taxes and living expenses) over the remaining active working years:
+Want to know the actual formula for Human Life Value?
+It calculates the discounted net annual economic contribution—which is your annual salary minus personal taxes and living expenses—across the rest of your active working years:

-Section 3: Technical Python Human Life Value Calculator
+How Does Technical Python Human Life Value Calculator Work?

 def calculate_hlv_term_limit(annual_income, personal_expenses, inflation_rate, discount_rate, working_years):